Taxometer: Tax Balance Goals, W-4 Form

 Plan Your Withholding Now

 If there is a lesson learned from the 2021 Tax Season, it is this: many taxpayers have experienced IRS related tax return processing delays in 2021 - not eFile.com delays.
 As a result, these delays have held up tax refund payments for too many taxpayers, some who waited seven or more months for their 2020 refunds.
+Many taxpayers even waited into 2022 to receive their refund.
 Thus, W-4 planning is important as taxpayers create their own tax return refunds if they withhold too much in taxes per pay period.

 Manage or reduce your tax withholding now via the W-4 and keep your money in the present and throughout the current year.
 When you do not withhold an optimal amount, you are handing over too much of your own money in your tax withholding to the IRS only to get that same money back again next year via your tax refund.